python/cpython/Doc/reference/simple_stmts.rst

 The difference from normal :ref:`assignment` is that only a single target is allowed.

-The assignment target is considered simple if it consists of a single name that is not enclosed in parentheses.
+The assignment target is considered "simple" if it consists of a single name that is not enclosed in parentheses.
 For simple assignment targets, if in class or module scope, the annotations are evaluated and stored in a special class or module